Mission: Accepted! U.S. College Admissions Insights

 The campus-by-campus breakdown reveals the variation in selectivity across the UC system.

-Acceptance rates range from a highly competitive 12-13% at the most selective campuses (UCLA, Berkeley) to nearly universal admission at others (Merced), with most campuses falling somewhere in between.
+Acceptance rates range from a highly competitive 12 to 13% at the most selective campuses (UCLA, Berkeley) to nearly universal admission at others (Merced), with most campuses falling somewhere in between.
 The data also shows how each campus balances its student body between domestic and international applicants, with international students making up anywhere from 8% to 24% of admitted classes depending on the campus.

 This wide spectrum of opportunities and student compositions within a single university system helps explain why the overall 72% admission rate tells a very different story than individual campus statistics might suggest.